Arizona & New Mexico Outfitters & Guides

 Shooting across a big canyon in the prone position is our typical hunting style.

 Arizona Guided Hunts is a licensed and insured hunting outfit that has been operating in Arizona since 1997.
-AGH also conducts hunting on some lands in New Mexico.
-The outfitter is permitted to operate on certain USDA Forest Service Lands in Arizona and the Gila National Forest in New Mexico.
+The outfitter is permitted to operate on certain USDA Forest Service Lands.
 Other incidental hunting areas may include Private, Wildlife Refuges, BLM and State Trust Lands on a case by case basis and depending upon where the hunter is drawn.

 Our Main Guides:

 Pat takes pride in having only friendly, personable and "team-oriented" guides.
 Each of the professional assistants are legally licensed to guide hunters in the State of Arizona.
-The outfitter is also registered in New Mexico.
 The guides have passed Arizona State exams and background checks.
 Each is also First Aid Certified at a minimum.
 Having guided over 1,000 hunters combined, they are definitely experienced and qualified to hunt the species you are after!
 Each guide also has experience with all weapon types, including archery, rifle, handgun, crossbow, or muzzleloader.
 Additionally, they have each been hunting big game for a minimum of 20 years apiece.
 The guides are mature professionals and know how important it is that you have a very enjoyable hunting experience.
 The following are the current guides for Arizona Guided Hunts:

 Patrick Feldt (owner/outfitter/guide) - Pat is 48 years old and has hunted nearly his entire lifetime in Arizona.
 He has operated as the outfitter of AZ Guided Hunts since 1997.
 Pat has personally guided over 600 clients in Arizona and New Mexico during his career as a professional outfitter and guide.
-Pat is registered in New Mexico, as well as licensed in Arizona.
-He obtains "Special Use" permits to operate his hunting business on certain Federal Lands.
+Pat is licensed in Arizona and obtains "Special Use" permits to operate his hunting business on certain Federal Lands.
 He has also completed the "Gila Wilderness Outfitter School" and is "Leave No Trace" certified.
-Pat rarely has time to hunt for himself since he is a full-time outfitter, but he has been fortunate enough to take many Arizona and New Mexico trophy-class animals in the past.
+Pat rarely has time to hunt for himself since he is a full-time outfitter, but he has been fortunate enough to take many Arizona trophy-class animals in the past.
 Some of his "personal best" trophies include the former #8 SCI World Record black bear ( 21 13/16" skull, 7' 6" length, and 500lbs.), a 155 lb. desert mountain lion, an 86" SCI pronghorn antelope, many large Coues Deer, several large bull elk (one over 350 inches), multiple javelina, Merriam's and Gould's turkeys and many more.
 Additionally, Pat has successfully guided clients for all 10 big game species of Arizona with many of them being record-class animals.
 One final note, Pat is a turkey hunting fanatic!
 He has completed the U.S. Royal Slam and will travel anywhere across the country just to hunt another strutting gobbler!

 Randy Epperson is a Native Arizonan that resides in Camp Verde, AZ.
 Randy has guided for AZ Guided Hunts since the year 2000.
 He has taken huge coues deer, mule deer, multiple bull elk, bears, and tons of lions.
 He is a very experienced and polished hunter with 45+ years of experience.
 His favorite pastime is running dogs for lions, whether it's just for fun or to guide a hunter.